ionutaxenie/chip8-emulator/README.md

 ### chip8-emulator

-The rest of the files are written by me and are released under the three-clause BSD License.
+The rest of the files are written by me and are released under the three-clause BSD License, which can be found in License.txt.